awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-patch.md

 Patch Manager uses *patch baselines*, which include rules for auto\-approving patches within days of their release, as well as a list of approved and rejected patches\.
 You can install patches on a regular basis by scheduling patching to run as a Systems Manager maintenance window task\.
 You can also install patches individually or to large groups of instances by using Amazon EC2 tags\. \(Tags are keys that help identify and sort your resources within your organization\.\) You can add tags to your patch baselines themselves when you create or update them\.

+Patch Manager provides options to scan your instances and report compliance on a schedule, install available patches on a schedule, and patch or scan instances on demand whenever you need to\.

 Patch Manager integrates with AWS Identity and Access Management \(IAM\), AWS CloudTrail, and Amazon CloudWatch Events to provide a secure patching experience that includes event notifications and the ability to audit usage\.

 For information about using CloudTrail to monitor Systems Manager actions, see [Logging AWS Systems Manager API calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.